qiquanlu/my-notes/docs/graph/disjoint-set.md

 ```

 ## union()
+ The union function connects two previously unconnected vertices by giving them the same root node.

 If two vertices' parents not the same, we make one of them as the other's parent, so they are connected.
 ```go
 func union(x,y int){